 Welcome to the Oregon Paleo Lands Institute (OPLI) Center

 Find Time!
-Explore Oregon’s Geologic and Natural Heritage With Us.
+Explore Oregon’s Natural and Cultural Heritage With Us.

 Oregon Paleo Lands Institute mission: The Oregon Paleo Lands Center builds social and economic vitality within the gateway communities of the John Day Fossil Beds National Monument through efforts to:

-• Conserve and promote the region's ancient and living landscapes.
+• Conserve, interpret and promote the region's natural and cultural history.

-• Develop, with partners, the region's visitor, recreational and natural history services.
+• Develop, with partners, the region's visitor and recreational services, natural and cultural education.

-• Welcome visitors and area residents at the Oregon Paleo Lands Center.
+• Welcome visitors, schools, area residents and businesses at the Oregon Paleo Lands Center.

 The Oregon Paleo Lands Center will help you discover Oregon's past and explore its present landscapes.
 With the John Day Basin as our "home base," we provide information on trips, classes and adventures throughout the region.
 You can fine-tune your skills in photography and art, collect fossils or take a cycling trip and learn about our vast ecosystem.